charleslywang/EasyReporter/README.md

 # EasyReporter

 > EasyReporter is a portable Windows application for quantifying gene-editing efficiency from fluorescence images.
-It integrates Cellpose-based segmentation with intensity profiling, delivers interactive multi-plot visualization (box/bar/scatter/heatmap), and outputs AI-generated reports, all with zero external Python configuration.
+It integrates Cellpose-based segmentation with fluorescence intensity profiling, delivers interactive multi-plot visualization (box/bar/scatter/heatmap), and outputs AI-generated analysis reports — all with zero external Python configuration.
+The UI and reports are available in both English and Chinese.

 ---